Last Updated on January 10, 2026 by Martina McKeough

 If you find that the safety pads around your trampoline are looking worn then make sure you purchase a Replacement Safety Pad.
 This is imperative as many trampoline accidents are caused when feet are hurt by the springs.

-Finally, we had to mention the latest craze which is moon shoes.
+Finally, we had to mention the latest craze which is Kangaroo Bounce or moon shoes.
 Can you wear shoes on a trampoline?
 Well as we discussed certainly not regular shoes but what about if your shoes become the trampoline themselves?

-Moon shoes are the latest toy for kids that are like mini trampolines for the feet.
-They are strapped to your feet and when you jump up and down on them they give you the extra lift to make you jump higher.
+Kangaroo Jumping Bounce shoes are the latest toy for kids that are like mini trampolines for the feet.
+Trampoline boots are strapped to your feet and when you jump up and down on them they give you the extra lift to make you jump higher.
 Well worth a purchase for a child who loves to jump!

 More Articles About Shoes